-Housing improvements should be targeted at those in poorest healthFebruary 27th, 2013 in Health /
+Housing improvements should be targeted at those in poorest healthFebruary 27, 2013 in Medicine & Health / Health

 Improving housing can improve health, particularly when interventions are targeted at those in the poorest health, according to a systematic review published in The Cochrane Library.
 The authors say their review underscores the importance of targeting those most in need when devising programmes for housing improvement.